ANKYLOSING SPONDYLITIS (AS)

 Surgical intervention does not usually occur with AS.
 If the disease has led to severe deformities, such as extreme kyphosis, that prevents standing up and looking forward, then a spinal osteotomy might be considered.
 This operation involves cutting through the spinal bones and realigning them into a position that allows better upright posture.
 The spinal cord is never cut, only the vertebrae.

 Finally, surgery may take place if the hip joints have been affected by arthritis associated with AS.
-If the hips become severely damaged by arthritis, an artificial hip replacement may be required.
-Patients with AS commonly need this surgery.
+If the hips become severely damaged by arthritis, the doctors may recommend an artificial hip replacement Patients with AS commonly need this surgery.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.